Iasam-KKK/Python-Django-REST-Practice/README.md

 This is a Parent Directory -> Navigate to Specific Project to get a detailed description and implementation of each.

-URL for this Repo: https://github.com/Iasam-KKK/Python-Django-REST-Practice
+URL for this Practice Problem: https://roadmap.sh/projects/task-tracker